ivy-llc/ivy/docs/partial_source/contributing/4_open_tasks.rst

 A general workflow for these tasks would be:

 #.
 Implement the functions in each of the backend files :code:`ivy/functional/backends/backend_name/extenstion.py`,
    sometimes as a composition if the respective backends do not behave in a similar way.
-You may even use submodule specific helper functions to recreate the behaviour.
+You may also use submodule-specific helper functions to recreate the behaviour.
 Refer the `Backend API Guide <https://lets-unify.ai/ivy/deep_dive/0_navigating_the_code.html#backend-api>`_ on how this can be done.
 #.
 Implement the functions in :code:`ivy/functional/ivy/extenstion.py` simply defering to